Juventus wins 2-1 to end Inter’s perfect start

 MILAN (AP) — Juventus ended Inter Milan’s perfect start to the season with a 2-1 win at San Siro to move top of Serie A on Sunday.

-Gonzalo Higuain scored the winner 10 minutes from time as Inter coach Antonio Conte’s first match against his former club ended in defeat.
+Gonzalo Higuain came off the bench and scored the winner 10 minutes from time as Inter coach Antonio Conte’s first match against his former club ended in defeat.

+“We should not forget that Juventus have been on this course for a long time,” said Conte, who led the Bianconeri to the first three of their eight successive titles.
+“There was a gap created that is so big, so vast, that today we need to be honest and say it will be hard to remove that gap in one or two years.

+“But I think apart from the 15 minutes after (Stefano) Sensi went off … I think the match was balanced.
+We could have also won but congratulations to Juventus.”

 Lautaro Martinez had converted a penalty in the 18th minute for Inter to cancel out Paulo Dybala’s fourth-minute opener.

-The Derby d’Italia victory sent Juventus top, a point above Inter and three above Atalanta.
+The Derby d’Italia victory sent defending champion Juventus top, a point above Inter and three above Atalanta.

+“Overtaking (Inter) at this time has little meaning, what matters is the performance of personality and character against a strong team, which had always won up to this moment,” Juventus coach Maurizio Sarri said.

+“We entered the game with a good approach, and we deserved to win.”

 Juventus got off to the perfect start as Miralem Pjanic floated a ball over the top for Dybala to run onto and slot past the outstretched hand of Inter goalkeeper Samir Handanovic.